rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 )(HomePage);
 {{< /highlight >}}

-- now the users are managed in a mobx user store rather than in React's local storage
+Now the users are managed with MobX rather than in React’s local state.
+You have connected the state from MobX with the view layer.
-- in addition, you have used the inject pattern to pass down the user store from the provider above, it is basically MobX's provider pattern

-- what about the session state layer which is handled by the session store?
-- essentially you will refactor it similiar to the user state layer before
-- you will replace the provider pattern, where the authenticated user is stored in React's context, with the state layer from MobX, where the user is stored in the session store,
-- instead of passing the authenticated user object down via React's context, you pass it down via the session store by providing the store in a parent component (which you already did) and injecting it in the components
+What about the session state layer which should be handled by the session store?
+Essentially you will refactor it the same way as the user state layer before.
+You will replace the provider pattern, where the authenticated user is stored in React’s context, with the state layer from MobX, where the authenticated user will be stored in the session store.
+Thus, instead of passing the authenticated user object down via React’s context, you pass it down via the MobX's session store by providing the store in a parent component (via the Provider component, which you already did) and conencting it to the components that care about the authenticated user (e.g. Navigation, Account).

-- the crucial component to store the authenticated user object in the MobX store rather than in React's context is the `withAuthentication()` higher order component
-- we can refactor it to use the store instead of the context
+The most important component to store the authenticated user object in the MobX session store rather than in React’s context is the `withAuthentication()` higher order component.
+We can refactor it to use the MobX session store instead of React’s context by connecting it to the state layer.

 In *src/components/withAuthentication.js* file: